KJM5310 - Biomolecular Structure and Function

 Course content

 This course offers a thorough introduction to structural biology.
 It is up to date, covering structures at the cutting edge of current research.
-The focus is on protein structure and function, but carbohydrates and nucleic acids will also be covered.
-In addition, the course provides an introduction into experimental methods for structure determination and structure prediction.
+The focus is on protein structure and function, but carbohydrates, lipids and nucleic acids will also be covered.
+In addition, the course provides an introduction to experimental methods for structure determination and structure prediction.

 Learning outcome

-• Fundamental understanding of the relation between structure and function
+• have a fundamental understanding of the relation between structure and function of biomolecules

-• Learn how to make professional pictures of biomolecules
+• learn how to analyse and interpret structure of any protein and how to make professional pictures of biomolecules

 Overlapping courses